 12 that earth stations on board UA shall be designed and operated so as to be able to operate with interference caused by other satellite networks resulting from application of Articles 9 and 11;

-13 that, in order to ensure safety-of-flight operation of UAS, administrations responsible for operating UAS CNPC links shall:
+13 that Article No. 4.10 does not apply to the use of networks of the FSS for the UAS CNPC links operated in the frequency bands listed in resolves 1;

-– ensure that the use of UAS CNPC links be in accordance with international SARPs consistent with Article 37 of the Convention on International Civil Aviation;
+14 that administrations responsible for operating UAS CNPC links shall:

-– take the required measures, consistent with No. 4.10, to ensure freedom from harmful interference to earth stations on board UA operated in accordance with this Resolution;
+Editor’s Note: Resolves 14.1 is shown as not used only to maintain alignment with the CPM text; however, at the 42nd meeting of CITEL PCC.II, this Resolves will be fully removed and the Resolves will be renumbered when preparing the final version.

-– act immediately when their attention is drawn to any such harmful interference, as freedom from harmful interference to UAS CNPC links is imperative to ensure their safe operation, taking into account resolves 11;
+14.1 not used;

-– use assignments associated with the FSS networks for UAS CNPC links (see Figure 1 in Annex 1), including assignments to space stations, specific or typical earth stations and earth stations on board UA (see resolves 2), that have been successfully coordinated under Article 9 (including provisions identified in resolves 4) and recorded in the Master International Frequency Register with a favourable finding under Article 11, including Nos.
-11.31, 11.32 or 11.32A where applicable, and except those assignments that have not successfully completed coordination procedures under No. 11.32 by applying Appendix 5 § 6.d.i;
+14.2 act immediately when their attention is drawn to any such harmful interference, as freedom from harmful interference to UAS CNPC links is imperative to ensure their safe operation;

-– ensure that real-time interference monitoring, estimation and prediction of interference risks and planning solutions for potential interference scenarios are addressed by FSS operators and UAS operators with guidance from aviation authorities;
+14.3 ensure that real-time interference monitoring, estimation and prediction of interference risks and planning solutions for potential interference scenarios are addressed by the FSS operators and the UAS operators with guidance from aviation authorities;

-14 that, unless otherwise agreed between the administrations concerned, UA CNPC earth stations shall not cause harmful interference to terrestrial services of other administrations (see also Annex 2 to this Resolution);
+14.4 use techniques to maintain antenna pointing accuracy for the operation of CNPC UA ES with the associated GSO FSS satellites, without inadvertently tracking adjacent GSO satellites;

-15 that, in order to implement resolves 14 above, power flux-density (pfd) hard limits need to be developed for UAS CNPC links; possible examples of such provisional limits to protect the fixed service are provided in Annex 2; subject to agreement between the administrations concerned, that annex may be used for the implementation of this Resolution;
+14.5 take all necessary measures so that CNPC UA ES are subject to permanent monitoring and control by a network control and monitoring centre (NCMC) or equivalent facility in order to comply with the provisions in this Resolution;

-16 that the pfd hard limits provided in Annex 2 shall be reviewed and, if necessary, revised by WRC-231;
+14.6 provide NCMC or equivalent facility permanent points of contact for the purpose of tracing any suspected cases of harmful interference from CNPC UA ES;

-17 that, in order to protect the radio astronomy service in the frequency band 14.47-14.5 GHz, administrations operating UAS in accordance with this Resolution in the frequency band 14-14.47 GHz within line-of-sight of radio astronomy stations are urged to take all practicable steps to ensure that the emissions from the UA in the frequency band 14.47-14.5 GHz do not exceed the levels and percentage of data loss given in the most recent versions of Recommendations ITU-R RA.769 and ITU-R RA.1513;
+15 that, in order to protect the radio astronomy service in the frequency band 14.47-14.5 GHz, administrations authorizing the operation of CNPC UA ES in accordance with this Resolution in the frequency band 14-14.47 GHz within line-of-sight of radio astronomy stations are urged to take all practicable steps to ensure that the emissions from the UA in the frequency band 14.47-14.5 GHz do not exceed the levels and percentage of data loss given in the most recent versions of Recommendations ITU-R RA.769 and ITU-R RA.1513;